-Students in the class of 2016 will have to complete 120 credits to earn the bachelor's degree.
+Students in the classes of 2016, 2017, and 2018 will have to complete 120 credits to earn the bachelor's degree.
 To continue enrollment in a full-time program of study, a student must maintain a cumulative average of at least 1.5 as the minimum standard of scholarship and must not fall more than six credits behind the total number of credits a student of their status is expected to have completed (15 credits each semester freshman, sophomore, junior, and senior year).

 Any student who is permitted by the dean to continue enrollment in a full-time undergraduate program is considered to be in good standing.

 At the end of each semester, students who do not meet the academic standards of the Carroll School of Management are dismissed.
 Possible grounds for academic dismissal include the following: